wencywww/ExtJS-Photo-Gallery/README.md

 **Cons:**

   * The EXIF information is NOT PRESERVED and removed after the items are processed
-  * There is no support for uploading the images via the GUI (you have to upload them within the data/uploads directory via FTP/Samba)
   * There is no support for thumbnails for the videos (a fixed one is used)